General English Literature at Hunter College

-CCNY is located in New York, New York and has a total student population of 15,227.
-In 2021, 104 English majors received their bachelor's degree from Hunter College in 2021, 232 of them were general English literature majors.
+Hunter is located in New York, New York and has a total student population of 24,052.
+Of the 3,597 students who graduated with a bachelor’s degree from Hunter College in 2021, 232 of them were general English literature majors.

 Want to know more about the career opportunities in this field?
 Check out the Careers in General English Literature section at the bottom of this page.

 - Bachelor’s Degree in English

 Hunter General English Literature Rankings

 The following rankings from College Factual show how the English progam at Hunter compares to programs at other colleges and universities.

 Note: Rankings don't always give a complete picture of a school's strengths and weaknesses, so it's a good idea to extend your research and also look at other factors when trying to decide if the school is right for you.

 Bachelor’s Degree Overall Quality & Other Notable Rankings

 The English major at Hunter is not ranked on College Factual’s Best Colleges and Universities for General English Literature.
 This could be for a number of reasons, such as not having enough data on the major or school to make an accurate assessment of its quality.

 How Much Do English Graduates from Hunter Make?